michigan-traffic-lab/osaas-public/README.md

 #### Python

-This project is tested on Python 3.8.13.
+This project is tested on Python 3.8.13 under Ubuntu 22.04, macOS 12.6, and Windows 11.

 #### Virtual Environment